 • Any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, and your dependents.
-On line 28 of Form 1040, you may be allowed to deduct up to 45% of such amounts, even if you do not itemize deductions.
+On line 28 of Form 1040, you may be allowed to deduct up to 60% of such amounts, even if you do not itemize deductions.
 If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 28 of Form 1040.

-• Payments made on your behalf to an IRA, Keogh, simplified employee pension (SEP) or a SIMPLE plan.
+• Payments made on your behalf to an IRA, qualified plan, simplified employee pension (SEP), or a SIMPLE IRA plan.
 See Form 1040 instructions for line 23 to figure your IRA deduction.
-Enter payments made to a Keogh, SEP, or SIMPLE plan on Form 1040, line 29.
-If the payments to a Keogh plan were to a defined benefit plan, the partnership should give you a statement showing the amount of the benefit accrued for the tax year.
+Enter payments made to a qualified plan, SEP, or SIMPLE IRA plan on Form 1040, line 29.
+If the payments to a qualified plan were to a defined benefit plan, the partnership should give you a statement showing the amount of the benefit accrued for the current tax year.